what-if-horizon/what-if-data-donation/workflow_data_donation_tool.md

 ### 1. Data structure collection
 #### The rationale
 Social media takeout data contains highly sensitive and private data.
 Think about IP addresses, contact details and photos.
-Moreover, according to the article 5(1)(c) form the GDPR, which states: “Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (‘data minimisation’).”, only data that will be of use for achieving the goal of the project should be collected.
+Moreover, according to the article 5(1)(c) of the GDPR, which states: “Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (‘data minimisation’).”, on other words, only data that will be of use for achieving the goal of the project should be collected.
 To do so, we need the exact variable names and as most data takeouts are provided in JSON format, the exact json paths to these variables,  to only collect data we intent to collect.
-Unfortunately, the social media takeout formats and structures are not consistent over time and location.
+Unfortunately, the social media takeout formats and structures are not consistent over time, location and platform.
 Hence, we need to collect a representative sample of these social media structures to properly select the variables we intend to collect and avoid unintentionally omitted variables.

 #### The strategy
 The strategy to collect the social media data takeout structures is rather simple.
 When participants upload their social media data takeout in the donation tool, all keys in te case of JSON and all column names in the case of CSVs are saved with the values masked through replacing the real data with a string specifying the data type (eg. 'string', 'boolean').
-These data structures can then be used to inform the data donation tool for the next iteration of collecting data using the tool.
-When there are no data structures available yet, we propose to run a test round with a small but representative sample of participants to obtain these structures.
+These data structures are then used to inform the data donation tool for the next iteration of collecting data using the tool.
+When there are no data structures available yet, we run a test round with a small but representative sample of participants to obtain these structures.
 During the data collection process, the data structures should be used to update the tool with the latests variables and paths.
-In the future, we hope that each data donation study will make the data structures publically available to support new studies.
+In the future, we hope that each data donation study will make the data structures publicly available to support new studies.

 #### The code
 The python code which does the masking of real values in the social media can be found [here](https://github.com/what-if-horizon/what-if-data-donation/tree/master/structure_donations/Structure_extractor_libraries) in the GIT repository.
 There is a specific script for each of the social media platforms.
 The code recursively loops through all JSON files in the zip file (in case of multi-document takeouts) and consequently trough all values in the JSON, replacing them with a string indicating the data type.

-**TODO: Integrate the scripts into the donation flow!**

 ### 2. Processing of data structures
 #### The rationale
-According to the [include GDPR on informed consent], we need to inform the participants clearly on what data they will be donating.
+To comply with rules on informed consent we need to inform the participants clearly on what data they will be donating.
 As JSON files are not easily interpretable by humans, the data should be transformed to a more easily readable tabular format.
 To do so we need to obtain the full JSON path to each lowest level key to be able to transform the data to tabular format.
 Also, as only necessary and non highly sensitive or private data should be selected, the researcher needs to make decisions on exactly which data to obtain and which data to exclude.
 Due to differences in data takeout structures, the JSON paths might differ slightly but point to the same data.
 Therefore, we generate IDs for each data field that are easy to interpret for researchers.
 Using the IDs the researcher decides what data to collect.

 #### The strategy
 To obtain the full JSON path, a python script has been created for each platform separately as the JSON structure of each platform is different with its own challenges and quirks.
 Also, due to the deeply nested structures most existing libraries to extract JSON paths do not work.
 The processing output is a CSV file named [<platform>_Merged_Structures.csv](https://github.com/what-if-horizon/what-if-data-donation/tree/master/structure_donations/Processed_structure_donations) with the following columns: